TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/running-the-stack.md

 ---
-title: "Running The Things Stack"
+title: "Running {{% tts %}}"
 description: ""
 weight: 4
 ---

-Now that all configuration is done, we're ready to initialize The Things Stack and start it.
+Now that all configuration is done, we're ready to initialize {{% tts %}} and start it.
 Open a terminal prompt in the same directory as your `docker-compose.yml` file.

 ## Initialization

-The first time The Things Stack is started, it requires some initialization.
+The first time {{% tts %}} is started, it requires some initialization.
 We'll start by pulling the Docker images:

 ```bash
 $ docker-compose pull